Reflecting Upon Irreducible Mind

 process.
 So much so that Darwin himself believed in the so called inheritance

-selection and pretty much subject to it
+with natural selection and pretty much subject to it

 There are problems with it: